NEJLT/nejlt-website/content/review/index.md

 +++
-# To be added
+# Review process
 type = "widget_page"
-headless = true  # Homepage is headless, other widget pages are not.
+headless = false  # Homepage is headless, other widget pages are not. title="Review process"
 +++